 There is a two or three week break between sessions.

-Men:- White shirt, dark trousers, black shoes and socks.
+Men White shirt, dark trousers, black shoes and socks.
 Blue ties are supplied for concerts.
 Sometimes a black open-neck shirt is worn.

 The Kapiti Chorale depends on hiring music from various libraries and other choirs and must maintain a good reputation in order to continue doing so.
 As well as handling borrowed music well, we need to look after our own copies, and to avoid paying for lost or damaged copies.
 In order to ensure this, a music handling code has been developed, which we would kindly ask every singing member to respect.